-In the bankruptcy and in the judicial settlement proceedings, the debtor is restricted in terms of the management and disposal of their assets.
+In bankruptcy and in judicial settlement proceedings, the debtor is restricted in terms of the management and disposal of their assets.
 However, the consequences of this limitation on the management and disposal of the debtor's assets vary depending on whether the bankruptcy or settlement is declared.

-In the bankruptcy proceedings, the debtor is deprived of the administration and disposal of his assets, since the administrator is empowered to exercise, during the bankruptcy proceeding, the debtor's rights and actions concerning their assets.
+In the bankruptcy proceedings, the debtor is deprived of the administration and disposal of their assets, since the administrator is empowered to exercise the debtor's rights and actions concerning their assets during the bankruptcy proceeding.

 However, in the settlement proceedings, the assistance of the administrator is required for all acts relating to the management and disposal of the debtor's assets.